 In 2011, Niko Besnier was awarded a 5-year Advanced Grant from the European Research Council for a project entitled “Globalization, Sports, and the Precarity of Masculinity.”
 This project began in September 2012, and involves four PhD students and two postdoctoral fellows, who began work in September 2013.
-A description of the project is available by clicking on “Sports Mobility Project” in the menu bar above.
+See the project website at GLOBALSPORT.